Thursday, November 28, 2019 Move to Deming, NM

 Steve, my cousin, was on his way back from Iowa but he gave me the combination to the gate at his ranch and we were able to find a great level spot along his driveway.

 Steve's wife, Angie, joined us after work just before Steve arrived.
-We had the quick tour of their new house and we were both very impressed!
+We had a quick tour of their new house and we were both very impressed!
 I'll have pictures later - tonight we simply marveled at the splendor of the sunset which we learned is a very common occurrence at the ranch.

 Saturday, November 23, 2019, Move to Waskom, TX